 Service agreements for SaaS/software developers

-With a software as a service agreement, the recipient’s major concern may be continuity of cover and performance support and monitoring.
-For example, the provision of IT helpdesk services with an agreed service level ( such as response times) with provision for escalation if a problem is not resolved within agreed service delivery times and a graduated system of service credits when key performance indicators are not met.
+With a software-as-a-service agreement, the recipient’s major concerns may be continuity of coverage, performance support and monitoring.
+For example, the provision of IT helpdesk services with an agreed-upon service level (such as response times), with provision for escalation if a problem is not resolved within the agreed-upon service delivery times, and a graduated system of service credits when key performance indicators are not met.

 Other example considerations in service agreements used by SaaS/ software developers include: